Lifeformwp/php-pubg/README.md

-PHPPUBG - facade for PUBG Developer API
+PHPPUBG - wrapper for PUBG Developer API
 =======================

-Wrapper for PUBG API with DTO (Matches and Players/Player).
-There are numerous improvements planned in future, you can read about them in WIP section.
+Wrapper for PUBG API with DTO (Matches, Player/Players, Status), full test coverage, PHP 7.1, etc. There are numerous improvements planned in future, you can read about them in WIP section.

 Requirements
 ============